-SHARI PiHat Allstar Node Construction Manual (52Pi/Pi4B Case)
+SHARI PiHat Allstar Node Construction and Setup Manual (52Pi/Pi5 Case)

-SHARI (SA818 Ham Allstar Radio Interface) PiHat Allstar Node (52Pi/Pi4B Case) is a kit construction project that implements a Pi4 hosted Allstar node using a NiceRF SA818 embedded UHF (420 - 450 MHz) or a VHF (144-148 MHz) radio module.
+SHARI (SA818 Ham AIlstar Radio Interface) PiHat Allstar Node (52Pi/Pi5 Case) is a kit construction project that implements a Pi5 hosted Allstar node using a NiceRF SA818 embedded UHF (420 - 450 MHz) or a VHF (144-148 MHz) radio module.
 The radio module and interface circuits are located on a custom Raspberry Pi Hat board.
-A complete Allstar node can be created with a SHARI PiHat 52Pi/Pi4B Case kit, a Raspberry Pi4B (with power supply and microSD card) and an Allstar image.
+A complete Allstar node can be created with a SHARI PiHat (52Pi/Pi5 Case) kit, a Raspberry Pi5 (with power supply and microSD card) and an Allstar image.

-The SHARI PiHat Mod2 PCB used in this kit is implemented with surface mount parts, a NiceRF radio module with castellated holes for soldering to the PC board and through-hole connectors.
+The SHARI PiHat Mod2 PCB used in this kit is implemented with surface mount parts, a NiceRF radio module with castellated holes for mounting to the PC board and through-hole connectors.
 The board is supplied with all the small surface mount parts installed.
-To complete the PC board assembly, the kit builder installs three throughhole connectors and the SA818 radio module.
+To complete the PC board assembly, the kit builder installs two through-hole connectors and the SA818 radio module.

-This kit uses the 52Pi/Pi4B tall case which allows a fan to be installed inside the unit.
-The top cover is made from Lexan with a slight "smoked" tint which permits the COMM (blinking green), COS (yellow) and PTT (red) LEDs to be viewed through the cover.
+This kit uses the 52Pi/Pi5 tall case which allows a fan to be installed inside the unit.
+The top cover is made from Lexan with a slight "smoked" tint which permits the COMM (blinking green), COS (yellow) and PTT (red) LEDs on the SHARI PiHat board to be viewed through the cover.
+Special copper heatsinks and the internal fan controlled by the Pi5 are used to cool the unit so that the Pi5 CPU temperature reaches a maximum of about 55 degrees centigrade when the node is transmitting almost continuously (such as monitoring a net).